Compositional equivalences based on Open pNets: A model of process composition

 \end{itemize}

-We take in this article a semantics and logical understanding of these automata.
-Open automata are closed by a simple form of refinement that allows us to refine the predicate, or substitute any free variable by an expression.
-More formally, let $\Pred$ be any predicate and $\Post$ any substitution such that $V\cap \dom(\Post)=\emptyset$.
-Then we have the following implication:
+While the definition and usage of the open transition can be formalised and taken in a pure syntactic acceptance, we take in this article a semantics and logical understanding of open automata.
+Formally, the open transition sets in open automata are closed by a simple form of refinement that allows us to refine the predicate, or substitute any free variable by an expression as expressed below.